 StoriesBack to Stories

-Alumni Bring Holiday Cheer to Hospitalized Children
+Bringing Holiday Cheer to Hospitalized Children

 By Katerina Hatija, YES 2013-2014, Albania, hosted by CIEE in Everett, WA

 Sometimes there are hard things that we have to go through, or things that we can’t control, and we pray for the best.
 It is important to also remember to be strong when facing such hardships, and this is always easier when you know you are not facing them alone.
-One thing that can turn the world from a gloomy place to a beautiful one is definitely love, in any of its forms.
+One thing that can transform the world from a gloomy place to a beautiful one is definitely love, in any of its forms.
 Love gives people hope - to move on, to pass all the hardships - and the strength to get better.

 We, the YES alumni in Albania, wanted to offer love, hope, and support to those facing difficulties this holiday season.
-We decided that the best place was the pediatric hospital in Tirana.
+We decided that the best place to do this was the pediatric hospital in Tirana.
 With the help of medical student Klea Troka (YES ‘12), we gathered information about the number of patients in each ward and bought snacks for everyone.

 This small act of kindness gave us a true feeling of what the end-of-the-year holidays are all about.
 The “magic” that everyone talks about comes from making others feel loved and seeing the smiles on their faces.
 Where else but on a child’s face can a person see true thankfulness and become proud of what he has done?